-Comparing the relative importance of each definition in good or tough times demonstrates why the benefit you offered in relative good times will NOT resonate as important when marketing during crisis.
+Comparing the relative importance of each definition in good or tough times demonstrates why they benefit you offered in relatively good times will NOT resonate as important when marketing during crisis.

 As a general rule, all intensities are increased in tough times and each of the prime motivators is realized as more important.